syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 ## Specifying Page Properties

-Each section have its own page setup properties such as page size, orientation, margins, borders, etc.
+Each section has its own page setup properties such as page size, orientation, margins, borders, etc.

-The following code snippet shows how to set the page setup properties
+The following code example shows how to set the page setup properties

 {% highlight c# %}
 [C#]